-The transportation system is composed of several sets of mobility resources that are in limited supply (e.g. road capacities, vehicle seating, ride hail fleet availability, refueling infrastructure).
+The transportation system is composed of several sets of mobility resources that are in limited supply (e.g. road capacities, vehicle seating, TNC fleet availability, refueling infrastructure).
 With the exception of road capacities, all resources in BEAM are explicitly modeled.
-For example, there are a finite number of seats available on transit vehicles and there are a finite number of ride hail drivers.
+For example, there are a finite number of seats available on transit vehicles and there are a finite number of TNC drivers.